 Following retirement, one of the things Skeetz enjoyed was helping to man the Valley View Pecan Company booth at the Farmer’s Market at the Oklahoma Fairgrounds.
 He enjoyed visiting and getting to know everyone at the market.

 Thirteen years ago Skeetz and Ruella moved from town out to property outside of Jones.
 They had multiple horses, a donkey and cats.
 He loved to hang out with the horses, work around the property and drive his tractor.

 Skeetz was active in the Lutheran church his entire adult life.
 He and Ruella are long time members of Messiah Lutheran Church, where he had served two terms on church council.

-To plant a tree in memory of Skeetz Orval Yates, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Skeetz Orval Yates, please visit our tribute store.